sherdil0023/WorkflowSim-Scheduling/README.md

-This reporsitory contains the code for the simulation of the various scheduling algorithms simulated using the WorkflowSim toolkit package.
+This repository contains the code for the simulation of the various scheduling algorithms simulated using the WorkflowSim toolkit package.

 - Algorithms used:
   - Heterogenous Earliest Finish Time Algorithm (HEFT)